kingaa/sbied/README.md

 ### Compilation

-Full compilation of all the materials can be accomplished by running `make` in the root directory&ast;.
+Full compilation of all the materials can be accomplished by running `make` in the root directory.
 This requires substantial resources.
 For this reason, the most expensive computations are archived using the facilities provided for the purpose in **pomp**.
 Compilation with these archives in place requires much less time than does compilation from scratch.